tes test

 The Planning Officer accepted our argument and granted permission.

-Heritage and Archaeological Desk-Based Assessment: Bike Park, Worcestershire
+Heritage and Archaeological Desk-Based Assessment: Bike Park

-Our client wished to install a bike park at within an area of local woodland, in order to provide a facility for local children to safely learn cycling skills, improve their health and mental well-being and to provide a community resource.
+Our client wished to install a bike park within an area of local woodland, in order to provide a facility for local children to safely learn cycling skills, improve their health and mental well-being and to provide a community resource.
 The site had been part of an important WWII American military hospital, and was visited by General Patton before D-Day.

-We produced a Heritage and Archaeological Desk-Based Assessment which showed that the potential for buried archaeological remains within the site predating the WWII hospital was low or unknown, but that the majority of the proposed development would have little impact due to the limited depth of the works.
+We produced a Heritage and Archaeological Desk-Based Assessment which showed that the potential for buried archaeological remains within the site predating the WWII hospital was low or unknown, and that the majority of the proposed development would have little impact due to the limited depth of the works.
 The remains of several hut bases were identified including one which was subsequently converted to a Polish church before demolition.
 Indeed, we were able to highlight the importance of both the WWII military hospital and the post-war use of the site for housing Polish soldiers and their families, many of whose descendants still live in the area.

 We suggested simple alterations to the proposed plans in order to minimise impact whilst still allowing for the bike park to retain all required features.
 We also suggested to the client that the impact of the development might, in part, be mitigated by including an element of community engagement in regard to the community’s history.

-With out supporting Heritage and Archaeological Desk-Based Assessment the application was granted planning permission.
+With our supporting Heritage and Archaeological Desk-Based Assessment the application was granted planning permission.
 Part of the development required archaeological monitoring and recording, which we supplied.
 We also put the client in touch with a community archaeology group who were interested in researching the site, and thus provided further community engagement.

 If you’re looking for historic building specialists in the Midlands, call Archaeology Warwickshire on 01926 412 278 or 01926 412 280